davelosert/gh-metrics-collector/README.md

 ## Pase the token and hit <enter>
 ```

+### Rate Limits and timings

+As the data to receive via API Calls can become quite large, the tool will respect the GitHub API Rate Limits for [Cloud](https://docs.github.com/en/developers/apps/building-github-apps/rate-limits-for-github-apps) and [Server](https://docs.github.com/en/enterprise-server@3.5/developers/apps/building-github-apps/rate-limits-for-github-apps) and pause execution if they are exceeded until they reset (usually after 1 hour).

+> **Note**:
+> Both, the high amount of data as well as rate limiting can make this script take a while to run - up to hours.

 ## Produced Data

 Running this script will produce 3 files and contents: